 When we test gear, we test in as many real-world conditions as we possibly can.
-For our Best Ski Goggle Review, we used the expansive Sierra Nevada Mountains, mostly in and around Lake Tahoe, as our testing ground.
+For our Best Ski Goggle Review, we skied in the Teton Range and Sierra Nevada Mountains, mostly in and around Lake Tahoe, as our testing ground.
 With a wealth of ski resorts and incredible backcountry access, there's no limit to the terrain at our disposal.
-We also experience an incredible diversity of weather conditions, from brutal winter storms to sunny California spring days and everything in between, including almost every skier's and rider's least favorite…rain.
+We also experience an incredible diversity of weather conditions, from brutal winter storms and subzero Wyoming weather to sunny California days and everything in between, including almost every skier's and rider's least favorite…rain.

 All of our goggles were put through their paces, from cruising at the resorts to climbing and skiing backcountry peaks in every weather condition imaginable.

 To test lens quality we skied in every pair of goggles in a range of light and weather conditions.
 We often switched between models for a true side by side comparison and sat looking out the window while switching goggles back to back repeatedly.
 We rated each model on its optical clarity, vision enhancement, and resistance to fogging and scratching.

 Ventilation and Breathability

 Ease of Changing Lenses

 Not all lens attachment systems are created equal, and there is a huge difference in how easy it is to change lenses between the different models.
 This was easily tested by simply changing the lenses numerous times and comparing how quickly and easily the task was accomplished.
-The most user-friendly models could be even be swapped out while wearing gloves in mere seconds with little difficulty while others took much longer
+The most user-friendly models could be even be swapped out while wearing gloves in mere seconds with little difficulty while others took much longer, even without the gloves.